-The Ship & Marine Society was formed in 1949 and is comprised of people from all sections of the community and from many different countries who have an interest in ships and maritime activities.
+The New Zealand Ship & Marine Society was formed in 1949 and was comprised of people from all sections of the community and from many different countries who have an interest in ships and maritime activities.

 As an island country, all transport to and from New Zealand before 1930 was by ship.
 The first settlers arrived by canoe and the European settlers who followed in the 19th century were transported by sailing ship.

 Steam ships were slow to arrive in New Zealand because of the great distances between coaling stations.
 After the frozen meat trade started in 1882, steamships trading overseas increased rapidly, although by that time there were numerous steam vessels trading around the coast and across to Australia.